leo-r-jia/Cotiss-Anon_Feedback/README.md

 The simple honest anonymous feedback site encourages Cotiss employees to submit honest feedback.
 User interactions should be straight-forward: type feedback into the input text field, and click the submit button.
 <br><br>
 This documentation should help admins manage the website and know how to access and read the reviews submitted by employees.

+## First Iteration

+<b>Web Hosting</b>
+Created a simple HTML/CSS page that met the requirements of the project - text for random piece of feedback generated on each load, text area for users to input their feedback, and a submit button to submit the feedback - however purely visual.
+No JavaScript had been added at this point, the main purpose of the simple site at this point was to ensure web hosting worked properly.
+<br><br>
+For web hosting, an EC2 virtual machine (VM) was deployed